coderdojo-malmo/processing-example-rectangle/README.md

 * set background color to something new when a key is pressed

 ### Step-7 - Draw when mouse is pressed
-* Only pain rectangle when mouse is pressed
+* only paint rectangle when mouse is pressed

 ### Step-8 - Random color is fun
 * to make it more impressive, try a random number for the color :)